Ankush-Patil99/Heart-Stroke-Prediction-ML/README.md

 # 🧠 Heart Stroke Prediction

-An end-to-end Machine Learning project to predict the probability of stroke using clinical and lifestyle data using Logistic Regression, Random forest,XGBoost and ensemble methods.
+An end-to-end Machine Learning project to predict the probability of stroke using clinical and lifestyle data using Logistic Regression, Random forest, XGBoost and ensemble methods.
 This project focuses heavily on **class imbalance handling, ensemble learning, calibration reliability, and model interpretability**, following industry-style ML practices.